mehrbaniyan/sutech-compiler-1400/README.md

 # Sutech Compiler Project - 1400

 ## Introduction
-This is the main repository for compiler design course project at university of technology of shiraz.
+This is the main repository for compiler design course project at Shiraz university of technology.

 For more info please read **[Project Description.pdf](https://github.com/mehrbanian/sutech-compiler-1400/blob/main/Project%20Description.pdf)**.